mout/mout/doc/lang.md

 Checks if Array/Object/String is empty.

-Will return `false` for booleans, numbers and any object that doesn't contain enumerable properties.
+Will return `true` for any object that doesn't contain enumerable properties and also to any type of value that isn't considered a collection (boolean, null, undefined, function, etc).

 ```js
 isEmpty('');         // true